 Whilst planning the trip, I also decided to make a maiden visit to Morocco as well, taking full advantage of how close I would be to the North African coast from Gibraltar (it’s around fifteen kilometres).
 I consulted the ferry paths out of Gibraltar and the neighbouring Spanish port of Algeciras, and noticed that all went to Tangier… except one.
 This rogue dotted line left Algeciras and went south-east to a narrow peninsula jutting out of Morocco called Ceuta (say-oo-ta).
 On further investigation, I was amazed to learn that this strip of the North African coast directly opposite Gibraltar was in fact not Morocco by rule or even technically Africa, but an enclave of Spain and thereby a part of Europe.

 As professed in previous posts, I simply love photographing and filming my limbs across borders and frontiers (click here for an example).
 So, on discovering Ceuta I immediately downloaded the ferry times and booked a hotel in the territory.
-The chance of photographing myself with one foot in Europe and the other in Africa was a challenge well worth taking on.
+The chance of photographing and/or filming myself with one foot in Europe and the other in Africa was a challenge well worth taking on.

 Like Gibraltar, Ceuta’s sovereignty has always been contested by the country it borders.
 Going by the blatantly Spanish feel around the rich port area, Spain clearly has no intention in the foreseeable future of returning Ceuta back to Morocco.

 Ceuta is very fond of statues and sculptures.
 Every roundabout – and there are a lot of them, particularly around the port area – appears to have one standing in the middle of it.
 These pieces are usually of a key Spanish figure related to the territory or a modern piece of work by a local Spanish artist.
 This prolific celebration of Ceuta’s Spanish roots no doubt contributes to Spain’s steadfast claim to the peninsula.